mumochi/YupilBot/README.md

 This creates a local `yupilbot:latest` Docker image containing Python 3.13.7 and all of the package dependencies.

 ### First-time setup
-Once Python 3.13.7 and all of the package dependencies are available, either through direction installation or with the Docker image, first-time setup can be run from [setup.py](setup.py), which will generate a production `.env` environment file and a configuration `config.ini` file.
+Once Python 3.13.7 and all of the package dependencies are available, either through direct installation or with the Docker image, first-time setup can be run from [setup.py](setup.py), which will generate a production `.env` environment file and a configuration `config.ini` file.

 To run from a direct installation, make sure you're in the root YupilBot directory and run:
 ```shell